Saturday's Hero

-Saturday's Hero is a 1951 American film noir drama sports film directed by David Miller.
-It is also known as Idols in the Dust, and stars John Derek and Donna Reed.
-Saturday's Hero was the first film for Aldo Ray, who was still going by Aldo DaRe, but it was released after his second acting job in My True Story (1951).
-The film was also the debut score of Elmer Bernstein.
+Saturday's Hero (also known as Idols in the Dust) is a 1951 American sports drama film noir directed by David Miller and starring John Derek and Donna Reed.

 Plot

-Steve Novak, a Polish-American immigrant from a small New Jersey mill town, decides to go to Jackson University, a college in Virginia, to play football.
-He becomes a star player as a freshman, but hears stories of teammates receiving money for their play.
+Steve Novak, a Polish-American immigrant from a small New Jersey mill town, attends Jackson University in Virginia to play football.
+He becomes a star player as a freshman but hears stories of teammates receiving money for their play.

 Steve falls for Melissa, the niece of one of the school's rich benefactors, T. C. McCabe.
-When he suffers injuries on the field, Steve realizes that a college education will mean more to his future than football will.
-He also tries to win Melissa's love, over T. C.’s strong objections.
+When he suffers injuries on the field, Steve realizes that a college education will mean more to his future than will football.
+He tries to win Melissa's love over T. C.’s strong objections.